Compulsory conferences are confidential meetings where parties discuss ways to resolve their dispute with the help of a member or mediator.

 - talk to the parties in private if necessary, to clarify issues and discuss settlement options confidentially.

-The member may suggest forms of settlement and discuss the likely outcomes of the case if it goes to a hearing.
-You are not bound by the member’s views, which are not orders.
-The views of the member are not recorded, and are not told to the member who hears the case if it goes to final hearing.
+The member or mediator may suggest forms of settlement and discuss the likely outcomes of the case if it goes to a hearing.
+You are not bound by the views of the member or mediator, which are not orders.
+The views of the member or mediator are not recorded, and are not told to the member who hears the case if it goes to final hearing.

-At the end of the discussion, if you have reached a settlement, the member will make orders to confirm it.
-If you have not reached a settlement, the member will set a date for a directions hearing or final hearing.
+At the end of the discussion, if you have reached a settlement, we will make orders to confirm it.
+If you have not reached a settlement, we will set a date for a directions hearing or final hearing.

 Representation at a compulsory conference